brycehenson/matlab_function_cache/README.md

 ## To Do
 contributors welcome!
 There is a lot to do to build this into a powerful tool.
 Drop me an email.
+- hash collision check
+- change to hash of function name when too long
 - documentation and code flow checks
 - more testing, particulary agianst memoize()
 - smart cache cleaning